adrianbj/PageRenameOptions/README.md

 ## CONFIG SETTINGS

+### Automatically rename the name field to match the title
+* This is probably the reason you installed this module.
+You might potentially want to uncheck this when your site is live.
+You could also uncheck this in conjunction with the "Prevent Manual Changes" option to prevent users from editing the page name.
+There is now an optional "page-rename" permission in ProcessWire, but the combinations here are still potentially more configurable.

+### Only rename unpublished pages
+* This is a great option if you want to make names match titles until the point that the page is published.
+After this, changes will not be automatically made.

 ### Exempt Roles

 * The selected roles will not be subject to any of the rules below.